SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/index.md

 > [!TIP]
 > You can create charts from selections and also use selections to create mailings.

-All the selections also contain an overview of companies and contacts linked to the records in the selection, e.g. companies and contacts linked to the sales in a sale selection.
+All the selections also contain an overview of companies and contacts linked to the records in the selection.
+For example, companies and contacts linked to the sales in a sale selection.

 ## Types